 Typically, you’ll have to choose between a partner-dependent or an owned-entity provider.
 But what’s the difference?

-Partner-dependent payroll providers rely on a network of third-party vendors and are typically engaged in multiple contracts with individual, local payroll providers in each country.
+Partner-dependent payroll providers rely on a network of third-party payroll vendors and are typically engaged in multiple contracts with individual, local payroll providers in each country.
 This payroll model means that businesses liaise with a point of contact at their chosen provider, who then corresponds with a local payroll partner.
 These in-country experts are highly knowledgeable about each country’s employment and payroll laws, and their teams will likely be comprised of people who grew up in the country.

 The simplest form of partner-dependent payroll models was introduced as the original solution for managing payroll across borders before we had access to advanced payroll technology and software.

 This model is still suitable for companies with a lower headcount paying employees in just one additional overseas location.
-However, any businesses employing in multiple countries worldwide are unlikely to do well with a payroll provider that’s solely dependent on its partners.
+However, any businesses employing in multiple countries worldwide are unlikely to do well with a global payroll provider that’s solely dependent on its partners.

 Without a centrally managed platform that everyone can access, the communication chain creates scope for error.
 It slows down processes — risking your business falling out of compliance and often resulting in poor data management.
 This kind of payroll model also means you and your employees usually don’t have complete visibility over payroll data, which could cause serious problems down the line.

-When you work with a payroll service provider with wholly-owned entities in various countries, they won’t be working with third parties to deliver your business’ payroll.
+When you work with a global payroll service provider with wholly-owned entities in various countries, they won’t be working with third parties to deliver your business’ payroll.
 Instead, they’ll have their own in-country experts working across the globe with no involvement from external partners.

 Whilst this might be a good way to keep all your employees’ payroll data under one roof, what happens when you want to expand somewhere your payroll provider doesn’t service yet?
 Unless you’re willing to jump ship (or work with another payroll provider simultaneously), your chosen provider will have to go through the lengthy process of setting up a legal entity in your desired location.